-Drugs in some of our cost-sharing tiers are not eligible for this type of exception.
-We do not lower the cost-sharing amount for drugs in Tiers 1 and 4.
+Drugs in our Specialty Tier are not eligible for this type of exception.
+We do not lower the costsharing amount for drugs in this tier.

 SECTION 6 What if your coverage changes for one of your drugs?

-Section 6.1 The Drug List can change during the year might:
+Section 6.1 The Drug List can change during the year

 Most of the changes in drug coverage happen at the beginning of each plan year.
-However, during the year, the plan might make many kinds of changes to the Drug List.
-For example, the plan
+However, during the year, the plan might make changes to the Drug List.
+For example, the plan might: